The witches are back! ‘Hocus Pocus 2’ hits Disney+ today

 There’s a new generation of wannabe witches in Hocus Pocus 2, out today on Disney+.

-Whitney Peak, Belissa Escobedo, and Lilia Buckingham join Bette Midler, Sarah Jessica Parker, and Kathy Najimy in the scary new sequel and Buckingham tells ABC Audio the 90s original was a staple in her house growing up.
+Whitney Peak, Belissa Escobedo and Lilia Buckingham join Bette Midler, Sarah Jessica Parker and Kathy Najimy in the scary-funny new sequel.
+Buckingham tells ABC Audio the 90s original was a staple in her house growing up.

 "I watched it for the first time, I think, probably when I was about seven.
 It was one of the things that made me love Halloween in the first place," she shares.
 "I think it's just so comforting knowing that you have a movie that you can go back to, that you can kind of escape into, and it'll always make you feel a certain way."